La voix humaine: Version with piano accompaniment

 Poulenc did not sanction public performances of the opera in the version with piano accompaniment during his lifetime.
-In the 2010s, Rosine Seringe, Poulenc's niece, gave dispensation to Felicity Lott and Graham Johnson to record a performance for DVD of the piano accompaniment version, which appeared in 2013 as the first commercial recording of this version.
+In 2010 or early 2011, Rosine Seringe, Poulenc's niece, gave dispensation to Felicity Lott and Graham Johnson to record a performance for DVD of the piano accompaniment version.
+This video recording, made by Champs Hill Records in 2011, was the first commercial recording of this version.
 Subsequently, recordings and live performances of the piano accompaniment version of the opera have increased in frequency.